phopley/Rodney/README.md

 # rodney
 ROS node responsible for the main control of Rodney robot

 ## Running the Node
 Once you have the node built you can run the rodney robot by launching the rodney.launch file.

 ## Node Information
 Topics:
 * `keyboard/keydown`:
   Subscribes `keyboard/Key` keyboard key presses
 * `joy`:
   Subscribes `sensor_msgs/Joy` Joystick/game pad controller input
 * `/missions/mission_complete`:
   Subscribes `std_msgs/String` Message indicating that the current mission completed
 * `main_battery_status`:
   Subscribes `sensor_msgs/BatteryState` Status of the main battery
 * `demand_vel`:
   Subscribes `geometry_msgs/Twist` Velocity demands from autonomous sub-system
 * `remote_heartbeat`:
   subscribes `std_msgsEmpty` Message to tell robot all is well with WiFi and it's safe to use remote control velocities
+* `gpio/input_cmd`:
+  subscribes `pi_io/gpio_input` Message when a monitored Raspberry Pi GPIO input changes
 * `/robot_face/expected_input`:
   Publishes `std_msgs/String` Status messages
 * `missions/mission_request`:
   Publishes `std_msgs/String` Request to carry out robot missions or simple jobs
 * `/missions/mission_cancel`:
   Publishes `std_msgs/Empty` Request to cancel the current robot mission
 * `/missions/acknowledge`:
   Publishes `std_msgs/Empty` Acknowledge that a mission can move on
 * `cmd_vel`:
   Publishes `geometry_msgs/Twist` Velocity demands from either manaul input or the autonomous sub-system

 Parameters:
 * `~controller/axes/linear_speed_index`: Index of the controller axes used for requesting forward and backward movement.
 * `~controller/axes/angular_speed_index`: Index of the controller axes used for requesting clockwise and anti-clockwise movement.
 * `~controller/axes/camera_x_index`: Index of the controller axes used for requesting head up and down movement.